 Tahir Carl Karmali is a process-based, conceptual artist whose work spans printing, installation, sculpture, and photography.
-His interest in material and process is integral to how he communicates narratives centered around global environmental and socioeconomic factors.
-This incorporates specially sourced materials to emphasize a narrative that exposes a raw emotional attachment to memory, both personal andcollective.
+His interest in material and process is integral to how he communicates narratives centred around global environmental and socioeconomic factors.
+This incorporates specially sourced materials to emphasise a narrative that exposes a raw emotional attachment to memory, both personal andcollective.

 His photographic series Jua Kali, meaning „glowing sun“ in Swahili, portrayed the craftsmen and workers constituting Kenya's casual economy.
 In his portraits, Karmali transformed the faces of these communities into surrealistic images of superheroes, adorned with their wares.
-The works were shown in the same-titled exhibition which travelled internationally between 2015-16.
+The works were shown in the exhibition Jua Kali which travelled between 2015-2016 internationally.

 „I am an investigator of materials and vernacular design.
-Focusing on their underlying source – as currency, as markers of cultural identity, or as exploitable artifact.
-I am interested in transforming these materials into varying formats that are deceptive, as an art form, allowing the viewer to savor them as primary material before a layer of trauma slowly reveals itself.
+Focusing on their underlying source – as currency, as markers of cultural identity, or as exploitable artifact - I am interested in transforming these materials into varying formats that are deceptive, as an art form, allowing the viewer to savour them as primary material before a layer of trauma slowly reveals itself.

 My work is based not only on my own physical experience of moving between borders, and globally diverse cultures but also on how certain elemental materials move through these same routes and are thus transformed per their use value in each space, including within the artworld.“